benharbit/about_me/README.md

-# A description of past projects I have completed done.
+# A description of past projects I have completed.